samopoul/Sapo.DI/README.md

  }
 ```

-> Please not that if you want to use test injector helpers, you will need to add `Sapo.DI.Runtime.Tests` assembly reference to your test assembly definition file.
+> Please note that if you want to use test injector helpers, you will need to add `Sapo.DI.Runtime.Tests` assembly reference to your test assembly definition file.
 > For more information about testing, you can check `Testing` sample.

 ## Samples